makuachteny/Shell-Navigation/io_redirections_and_filters/README.md

-File 12-newest_files is a script that displays the 10 newest files in the current directory
+File 13-unique is a script that takes a list of words as input and prints only words that appear exactly once